 Film Submission FAQ

-You can find detailed information on the submission at any time in the General Guidelines and the Technical Specifications.
+You can find detailed information on the submission at any time under the Guidelines menu item.
+Information on Selection Screeners and Festival Media can be found in the “Tech Specs” section.
 You can find answers to the most frequently asked questions here.
 However, only the current Guidelines and Technical Specifications as mentioned above serve as the binding reference.

 What are the submission deadlines?